gitobsidiantutorial/assorted-css-snippets/README.md

 ### Description
 Credit goes to [lithou](https://github.com/Lithou/Sandbox)

 Allows images to be displayed side by side, as well as allowing text to wrap around images.
+Consider also installing the

 ### Usage
 When linking to an image, `|grid` makes it display side by side with other images on the same line with the `|grid` marker.